-Follow this guide to safely remove and replace the battery from your 2019 MacBook Air.
+Use this guide to replace the microphone assembly in a 2019 MacBook Air.

 To minimize risk of damage, turn on your MacBook and allow the battery to fully discharge before starting this procedure.
 A charged lithium-ion battery can be very dangerous if accidentally punctured.
 If your battery looks puffy or swollen, take extra precautions.